chef/automate/components/docs-chef-io/content/automate/ha_cert_rotaion.md

 `chef-automate cert-rotate --public-cert <path of public certificate> --private-cert <path of private certificate> --cs --node <IP of a particular chef server node>`

-You can also use `--chef_server` or `-c` instead of cs flag
+You can also use `--chef_server` or `-c` instead of the cs flag.

-- To rotate the certificates of particular postgresql node:
+- To rotate the certificates of a particular PostgreSQL node:

 `chef-automate cert-rotate --public-cert <path of public certificate> --private-cert <path of private certificate> --pg --node <IP of a particular postgresql node>`

-You can also use `--postgresql` or `-p` instead of pg flag
+You can also use `--postgresql` or `-p` instead of the pg flag.

-- To rotate the certificates of particular opensearch node:
+- To rotate the certificates of a particular OpenSearch node:

 `chef-automate cert-rotate --public-cert <path of public certificate> --private-cert <path of private certificate> --os --node <IP of a particular opensearch node>`

-You can also use `--opensearch` or `-o` instead of os flag
+You can also use `--opensearch` or `-o` instead of the os flag